ppomes/myanon/index.md

 Written C, Myanon is small (less than 300Kb stripped), and consumes only a few megabytes of RAM.

-As processing a dump file is a sequential process, Myanon is mono-threaded, but is quite fast, because it does not rely on any external SQL parser.
+As processing a dump file is a sequential process, Myanon is single-threaded, but is quite fast, because it does not rely on any external SQL parser.
 When reading the dump file, it looks only for 'CREATE TABLE' and 'INSERT INTO' statements on tables specified in the configuration file.
 Any other statements are copied from stdin to stdout without any unnecessary parsing.

 ## Simple use case